$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 TSSAA Equal Access for Sports

-Recent 2024-2025 legislation guarantees that homeschooled students in good academic standing have the legal right to try out for interscholastic sports, band, and extracurricular activities at their zoned public school.
-The Blueprint covers the eligibility requirements, the academic standing rules, and how to navigate the TSSAA registration process — because most school athletic directors still don't know this law exists.
+The number-one fear after "my kid will fall behind": "my kid will lose sports."
+Under 2024-2025 legislation, homeschooled students in good academic standing have the legal right to try out for sports, band, and extracurriculars at their zoned public school.
+The Blueprint covers eligibility, academic standing rules, and the TSSAA registration process — because most athletic directors still don't know this law exists, and some will tell your child they're not eligible.

 Who This Blueprint Is For

-• Parents confused by Tennessee's four-category system who need a clear decision tree — not a 47-page statutory code — to choose the right path for their family
+• Parents confused by Tennessee's four-category system who need a clear decision tree — not a 47-page statutory code — to choose the right path

 • Parents withdrawing mid-year who've been warned that their child will be marked truant — Tennessee considers a student truant after 10 unexcused absences, which can trigger court appearances and fines